-Installation and Operational Instructions for Continental Models CP, CL, CM, CJ, CG & CK
+Installation and Operation Instructions for CONTINENTAL Models CP, CL, CM, and CG

-- Dry friction is harmful to Progressing Cavity Pumps.
+- 1. The Operating Principle of the CONTINENTAL Progressive Cavity Pump is based on two pumping elements.
+One is a high strength steel single thread helical screw rotor that turns in a double thread helical screw stator.
+The stator is a molded elastomer of various selected compounds bonded into a steel tube. - The outer circumference of the turning rotor is in contact with the internal circumference of the stator and provides an effective seal creating cavities of liquid that are moved from the suction end to the discharge end of the pumping elements. - 3.
+The displacement of the liquid is uniformly positive, without pulsation or turbulence.
+The rate of flow is proportional to the speed of the rotating rotor.
+Pressure is uniform and independent of the pump speed, but is attributable to the length of the rotor and stator elements. - 4.
+Dry friction is harmful to Progressing Cavity Pumps.
 Do no operate the pump until it is filled with the liquid to be pumped.
 This liquid serves as a lubricant and as a seal between the rotor and stator and is not a priming operation.
-Approximately 10% of the pump's displacement rating will satisfy the cooling and lubricant requirements until full displacement capacity is attained. - 2.
-Mount the pump on a properly machined and fabricated steel base that is anchored with bolts on a level solid foundation. - 3.
+Approximately 10% of the pump's displacement rating will satisfy the cooling and lubricant requirements until full displacement capacity is attained. - 5.
+Mount the pump on a properly machined and fabricated steel base that is anchored with bolts on a level solid foundation. - 6.
 Alignment of direct driven pumps that are driven by a motor or a speed reducer should be carefully checked after the pump base has been mounted on the foundation.
 Check the alignment of the coupling halves with a straight edge.
 Alignment should be checked at least four points 90° around the O.D. of the coupling.
-A space between the pump and driver shaft ends should be held to no less than 1/8". - 4.
+A space between the pump and driver shaft ends should be held to no less than 1/8". - 7.
 Belt driven pumps should be checked after mounting the pump base on the foundation.
-Make sure, with the help of a straight edge, that the belts and pulleys are in alignment and that the belts have the proper tension. - 5.
-Pump rotation: The recommended operating direction is clockwise when viewing the pump from the driveshaft end.
-However, the pump can be operated in either a clockwise or counterclockwise direction when viewing the pump form the driveshaft end.
-The inlet and discharge ports are related to the rotation of the pump. - 6.
-Piping to pump should always be the same size as the pump inlet port and discharge port openings.
+Make sure, with the help of a straight edge, that the belts and pulleys are in alignment and that the belts have the proper tension. - 8.
+Pump rotation: The pump can be operated in either a clockwise or counterclockwise direction when viewing the pump form the driveshaft end.
+The recommended operating direction is clockwise when viewing the pump from the driveshaft end.
+The inlet and discharge ports are related to the rotation of the pump.
+Please contact the factory if you have any questions regarding rotation.

+- 9. Piping to pump should generally be the same size as the pump inlet port and discharge port openings.
 Those systems handling viscous, volatile high pressure or high temperature materials may have to be more appropriately sized. - a.
 All threaded joints should be coated and sealed with pipe compound. - b.
 Provide for expansion in the piping system to all for movement and deflection. - c.
 Use pipe supports to keep the weight of the piping system from causing strain on the pump. - d.
 Make all lines as direct and free of fittings as possible.
 Minimize suction line by locating the pump below or close to the liquid being pumped. - e.
 When the pump is handling abrasive, corrosive liquids, slurries, sludges, cements, adhesives or any liquids that harden, it should be flushed clean.
-The rotation of the

-- pump can be operated both clockwise and counterclockwise to accomplish this operation most thoroughly. - f.
+The rotation of the pump can be operated both clockwise and counterclockwise to accomplish this operation most thoroughly. - f.
 It is a good practice to consider installing pressure and/or vacuum gauges in both the inlet and outlet pipes to the pump to check that it conforms to your operating specifications.